Pawventures

 Austin has 60+ breweries, and dogs are a central part of the scene.

 Jester King Brewery (Dripping Springs): A farmhouse brewery on 165 acres in the Texas Hill Country.
 Dogs are welcome on the extensive grounds.
-They brew some of the most creative and acclaimed farmhouse ales in the country.
+They brew some of the most creative farmhouse ales in the country.
 Food trucks, a pizzeria, and stunning hill country views make this a full-day destination.
+For more on dog-friendly breweries nationwide, see our complete breweries and wineries guide.

-Austin Beerworks (North Austin): Great beers (the Fire Eagle IPA is a classic) and a taproom with an outdoor area where dogs are welcome.
+Austin Beerworks (North Austin): Great beers and a taproom with an outdoor area where dogs are welcome.

 Pinthouse Pizza (Multiple locations): Brewery and pizza restaurant with excellent patios.
 Dogs welcome outside.
 The Electric Jellyfish IPA is one of Austin’s most popular beers.

-Live Oak Brewing (East Austin): A legendary Austin brewery that has been operating since 1997.
+Live Oak Brewing (East Austin): A legendary Austin brewery operating since 1997.
 Their Hefeweizen is arguably the best American hefeweizen.
 Large beer garden, dogs welcome.

 Barton Springs Pool

 Austin’s most famous swimming hole, a 3-acre spring-fed pool that stays a constant 68-70 degrees year-round.
 Dogs are NOT allowed in the main pool.
-However, the spillover area downstream (below the dam) is an informal dog swimming area.
+However, the spillover area downstream is an informal dog swimming area.
 Many Austin dogs swim here daily.
+The spring water is cold enough to prevent algae growth, making it one of the safer summer swim spots.

 Paddleboarding and kayaking with your dog on Lady Bird Lake is quintessential Austin.
 Several rental companies welcome dogs: